Intangible Assets Accounting | Amortization

 Initial Recognition of Intangible Assets

-You should initially recognize acquired intangibles at their fair values.
+A business should initially recognize acquired intangibles at their fair values.
 You should initially recognize the cost of software developed internally and leasehold improvements at their cost.
-You must charge the cost of all other intangible assets developed internally to expense in the period incurred.
+The cost of all other intangible assets developed internally should be charged to expense in the period incurred.

 Amortization of Intangible Assets

 If an intangible asset has a finite useful life, you should amortize it over that useful life.
 The amount to be amortized is its recorded cost, less any residual value.
+However, intangible assets are usually not considered to have any residual value, so the full amount of the asset is usually amortized.
 If there is any pattern of economic benefits to be gained from the intangible asset, then you should adopt an amortization method that approximates that pattern.
 If not, the customary approach is to amortize it using the straight-line method.

 If the useful life of the asset is instead indefinite, then you cannot amortize it.
-Instead, you should periodically evaluate it to see if it now has a determinable useful life.
-If so, you should begin amortizing it over that period.
-Alternatively, if the asset continues to have an indefinite useful life, you should periodically evaluate it to see if its value has become impaired.
+Instead, periodically evaluate the asset to see if it now has a determinable useful life.
+If so, begin amortizing it over that period.
+Alternatively, if the asset continues to have an indefinite useful life, periodically evaluate it to see if its value has become impaired.

 If the intangible asset is goodwill, then you cannot amortize it under any circumstances.
-Instead, you should periodically evaluate it to see if its value has become impaired.
+Instead, periodically evaluate it to see if its value has become impaired.

 Impairment Testing for Intangible Assets